jumphone/BEER/README.md

 ## 2. Combine Multiple Batches

-This function is an iteration of "Combine Two Batches".
+This function implements the iteration of "Combine Two Batches".

 BEER compares each batch with the batch having the largest cell number.